-- General tab-contains a number of actions that you can perform on the current dashboard or report, as well as other actions you can perform (such as opening a new window or creating a new dashboard or report). - Help tab-provides access to the online help and a search field for the help.
+- General tab-contains a number of actions that you can perform on the current dashboard or report, as well as other actions you can perform (such as opening a new window or creating a new dashboard or report). - Design tab-provides access to design the display area, including area definition, layout, and context. - Help tab-provides access to the online help and a search field for the help.